KateK1/KateK1/README.md

 - I’m a data analyst with 2 years of experience and with engeneering background. **Looking for new opportunities**
 - I love data exploration and any sort of automatisation
-- 🌱 Currently exploring: advansed SQL, polars, graphs
+- 🌱 Currently exploring: advansed SQL, Spark, graphs
 - 💬 Quote I love: "The purpose of visualization is insight, not pictures" - Ben Shneiderman

 **SKILLS**